 One of the main goals of HIPAA was to create a more streamlined and efficient healthcare system.

-It encouraged healthcare organizations to go digital so that sharing information could be easier, it initiated standardized techniques to streamline the process, and it included safety measures to enhance the privacy of digitized personal information.
+It encouraged healthcare organizations to go digital so that sharing information could be easier.
+It initiated standardized techniques to streamline the process and included safety measures to enhance the privacy of digitized personal information.

-At its inception, security and privacy practices were included in HIPAA, but not the main focus of the law.
-But with the recent surge in databreaches and hacking incidents, this portion of the law has been amplified.
+At its inception, security and privacy practices were included in HIPAA, but they were not the main focus of the law.
+However, with the recent surge in data breaches and hacking incidents, this portion of the law has been amplified.

 What Steps Can I Take to Avoid HIPAA Violations?